-I served this up with two yummy dipping sauces that I will share with you tomorrow.
+I served this up with two yummy dipping sauces.
+I will share recipes for those with you tomorrow.
+There is an apricot sauce and an orange-pineapple sauce.
 I also made a rice dish to go along with this too.
-I will share that recipe with ya on Thursday.
+I will share that side dish recipe with ya on Thursday.
 You get a sneak peak of those in this photo.
 It was an all around yummy meal.
 It will be a recipe that will frequent my weekly menu.
-It is also perfect for this time of year.
+Also, it is perfect for this time of year.
 Gives a nice tropical flair to regular old chicken!

 - 1 egg